floooh/fips/site/p050_cmakeguide.md

 This behaviour can be overriden with the optional GROUP argument, and an explicit group name (or path) can be defined.

-This is the default usage of fips\_dir, without explicitely overriding the IDE group name:
+This is the default usage of fips\_dir, without explicitly overriding the IDE group name:

 {% highlight cmake %}